cardano-community/guild-operators/docs/index.md

 Use the sidebar to navigate through the topics.
 Note that the instructions assume the folder structure as per [here](basics.md#folder-structure).

+!!! question ""
-> Again, Feedback/Contribution and ownership of tasks is always welcome.
+    Again, Feedback/Contribution and ownership of tasks is *always welcome*.
 If you're interested in collaborating regularly, make a start - and you should be part of the guild already :smile:.